brian-arnold/prometheus_grafana/README.md

 - helm install kube-prom-stack, using `values.yaml` file to have helm create PersistentVolumeClaims for the PVs based on the storage classes
     - `helm install prometheus prometheus-community/kube-prometheus-stack -f values.yaml --namespace monitoring`
     - this `values.yaml` file also creates an additional servicemonitor for `nvidia-dcgm-exporter` for GPU monitoring

+# Additional configuration

+See [here](https://docs.ray.io/en/latest/cluster/kubernetes/k8s-ecosystem/prometheus-grafana.html#using-prometheus-and-grafana) for how to monitor Ray resources with prometheus and grafana.

+See [here](https://github.com/minio/directpv/blob/master/docs/monitoring.md) for how to scrape directpv metrics with prometheus, but also see [here](https://docs.min.io/enterprise/aistor-volume-manager/concepts/metrics/), which shows that there may be fewer metrics supported.

 # Change admin password
 I've had better luck managing the admin password through this command compared to editing within the GUI, where I noticed it stoppped working (but this could have been due to upgrades), and if I get locked out I can just do the following: